itteco/service_merchant/README.txt

 === Subscription Manager

-Subscription Manager provides high-level logic for managic subscriptionsm services, tariff plans, payment poliies and so on.
+Subscription Manager provides high-level logic for managing subscription services, tariff plans, payment poliies and so on.
 You can even use it to automatically adjust final price with the tax of appropriate region!